-This chapter is also informed by the Quality Assurance Agency's (QAA3) UK Quality Code's supporting Advice and Guidance on Learning and Teaching (November 2018)4.
+This chapter is also informed by the Quality Assurance Agency's (QAA) UK Quality Code's supporting Advice and Guidance on Learning and Teaching.

 The calibre of academic staff and the quality of their practice are pre-conditions for the assurance of quality and standards in higher education.
-The Teaching Excellence and Student Outcomes Framework (TEF)5 aims to incentivise excellent teaching beyond minimum baseline expectations of quality.
+The Teaching Excellence and Student Outcomes Framework (TEF) aims to incentivise excellent teaching beyond minimum baseline expectations of quality and standards.
 The OfS uses this Framework to recognise providers that can demonstrate commitment to, and success in, maximising student satisfaction, attainment and employability.
-The Statement of Findings6 from the University's TEF Gold award of June 2017 specifically acknowledged the "professional experience of teaching staff" and a "strategic and embedded institutional culture that facilitates, recognises and rewards excellent teaching, as exemplified by the appointment of University Learning and Teaching Fellows, annual student-led staff awards and the celebration of exceptional teaching at degree ceremonies".